< Back to Glossary

 What are anti-money laundering checks?

-Anti-money laundering checks are basic searches to ensure that the person depositing or investing money is doing so for themselves with legitimate funds, and not on behalf of someone else who has obtained the money illegally.
+Anti-money laundering software allows for basic searches to ensure that the person depositing or investing money is doing so for themselves with legitimate funds, and not on behalf of someone else who has obtained the money illegally.

 For your identity